vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Plugins/ConverterPlugin.md

 ### Command

-Use the following command in your terminal:
+Use the following command in your terminal to start the conversion.

 ```sh
 swift package --allow-writing-to-package-directory convert --source-path [source-path] --target-path [target-path] --output-option debug